 MN Water & Sewer Line Connections

 Cities and towns all over Minnesota have been running sewer lines along roadsides for years in hopes of extending a public sewer system to their residents.
 For many, this is an opportune time to switch from a septic system to the sewer system, connecting their homes to the public sewer.
 If you’re a homeowner looking to connect your home to sewer water, you’ll need to be sure you’re fully informed regarding the benefits and drawbacks of both septic systems and sewer water, including the installation process and high costs.
 However, if you’re committed to making the change from a septic system to sewer water in your Minnesota home, look to Custom Septic, Inc. for all the information you need to make an informed decision and choose the right time to make the conversion.
-With offices in Big Lake and Menahga, Minnesota, we’re here for homeowners who need a certified and reliable septic system company.
+Located in Big Lake, Minnesota, we’re here for homeowners who need a certified and reliable septic system company.

 Converting from a Septic System to Sewer Lines